A two week hunting package that experiences two distinctly different areas in South Africa.

 You are welcome to take trophies in addition to the ones in your package, should the opportunity present itself.
 All dangerous game have to be pre-booked.
 Additional trophies are charged at list prices.

-A last morning spent in the African wilderness is followed by a journey to Pretoria and the African Sky Hunting office.
+A last morning spent in the African wilderness is followed by a journey to Pretoria and the ASH Adventures office.
 Some time devoted to paperwork is followed by a late lunch after which guests are transferred to the airport, where their memorable African hunting safari ends.